 Growing up in a southern Baptist church, every Easter there were two hymns you had to sing…or you probably weren’t really Baptist.

 One was “Low in the Grave He Lay”.
 Most people don’t remember it by that title, but by the bouncy chorus that interrupts the sad, mournful verse.
-After lamenting the crucified Jesus, suddenly all the men kicked off the chorus with “Up from the grave He arose” (“HE AROSE” the women echoed, often in three-part harmony).
-For Baptists, that was right up on the same raucous joy level as Beer Barrel Polka for heathen Yankee folks…
+After lamenting the crucified Jesus, suddenly all the men kicked off the chorus with “Up from the grave He arose” (“HE AROSE” the women echoed).
+For Baptists, that was right up there on the same raucous joy level as Beer Barrel Polka for Yankee folks…

 …only without the beer.